paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-distribution.md

 ### Serving

-On the other side the subsystem will listen for incoming `ChunkFetchingV1Request`s and `PoVFetchingV1Request`s from the network bridge and will respond to queries, by looking the requested chunks and `PoV`s up in the availability store, this happens in the `responder` module.
+On the other side the subsystem will listen for incoming `ChunkFetchingRequest`s and `PoVFetchingRequest`s from the network bridge and will respond to queries, by looking the requested chunks and `PoV`s up in the availability store, this happens in the `responder` module.